Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Further topics

+Other classes of Ginzburg algebras whose homology has been computed include non-relative Ginzburg algebras of acyclic quivers, see \cite{Her16}, and some classes of relative Ginzburg algebras whose homology is concentrated in degree $0$, see \cite[Section 8.2]{Wu21}.

-\begin{remark} If ${\bf S}$ has internal marked points, the curves $c_{e}$ associated to the edges of $\mathcal{T}$ have common infinite ends.
-We expect, that a generalization of \Cref{homthm} to include common infinite ends would allow to extend \Cref{jacprop4} to arbitrary surfaces. \end{remark}
+\begin{remark} If ${\bf S}$ has punctures, the curves $c_{e}$ associated with the edges of $\mathcal{T}$ have common infinite ends.
+We expect that a generalization of \Cref{homthm} which allows common infinite ends would allow to extend \Cref{jacprop4} to arbitrary surfaces. \end{remark}